Last updated: January 12, 2023

 For further information on each of those rights, including the circumstances in which they apply, please contact our DPO.

 We have appropriate technical and organizational security measures to prevent personal information from being accidentally lost, used or accessed unlawfully.
 We limit access to your personal information to those who have a genuine business need to access it.
-Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.
+Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breaches.
 We will notify you and the relevant supervisory authority of a suspected data security breach when we are legally required to do so.